 - Courses offered

-The professional learning offered under the ENTHUSE Bursary scheme covers a wide range, including:
+The professional learning offered under the ENTHUSE Funding scheme covers a wide range, including:

 - leadership programmes for Curriculum Leaders of STEM (primary and secondary)

 - courses for teachers of primary science, including digital technology

 - courses for teachers and technicians of secondary biology, chemistry, environmental science, laboratory science, physics, and technology

 - courses to support secondary Probationer Teachers